amida-tech/recruitment-registry/api/docs/api.md

 const request = require('superagent');
 ```

 Snippets in the later stages of the document can depend on variables that are defined in previous snippets.
+Each snippet is a promised an can be chained.
+A full chain, [run-all.js](./run-all.js), that starts from a clean database and exercises all the snippets is included in the repository.

+##### Seed Data

+Recruitment Registry installations come with a super user who has `admin` priviledges.
+In this document it is assumed that the username and password are super and Am!d@2017PW.

 ### Authentication
 <a name="authentication"/>